HD3C: Efficient Medical Data Classification for Edge Devices: Abstract

 \section{Abstract}

-Energy-efficient medical data classification is essential for modern disease screening, particularly in home and field healthcare where embedded devices are prevalent.
-While deep learning models achieve state-of-the-art accuracy, their substantial energy consumption and reliance on GPUs limit deployment on such platforms.
-We present HDC-X, a lightweight classification framework designed for low-power devices.
-HDC-X encodes data into high-dimensional hypervectors, aggregates them into multiple cluster-specific prototypes, and performs classification through similarity search in hyperspace.
-We evaluate HDC-X across three medical classification tasks; on heart sound classification, HDC-X is $350\times$ more energy-efficient than Bayesian ResNet with less than 1\% accuracy difference.
-Moreover, HDC-X demonstrates exceptional robustness to noise, limited training data, and hardware error, supported by both theoretical analysis and empirical results, highlighting its potential for reliable deployment in real-world settings.
-Code is available \href{https://github.com/jianglanwei/HDC-X}{here}.
+Efficient medical data classification is essential for modern disease screening, particularly in resource-constrained environments where power budgets and computing capabilities are limited.
+We present HD3C~\footnote{Code: \href{https://github.com/jianglanwei/hd3c}{https://github.com/jianglanwei/hd3c}.}, a lightweight classification framework designed for edge devices.
+HD3C encodes data into high-dimensional hypervectors, aggregates them into multiple cluster prototypes, and performs classification through similarity search in hyperspace.
+We evaluate HD3C across three medical classification tasks; on heart sound classification, HD3C is $350\times$ more energy-efficient than Bayesian ResNet with less than 1\% difference in accuracy.
+Moreover, HD3C demonstrates exceptional robustness to noise, limited training data, and hardware error, supported by both theoretical analysis and empirical results, highlighting its potential for reliable deployment in real-world settings.